MhmdSaiid/BirdWatch/README.md

 ```

-Data Day: 18th September 2021 05:02 PM (Paris Time)

-Hydration Day: 25th September  2021 09:26 AM (Paris Time)

 ## DataSet

 The dataset [BW_CR.csv](data/BW_CR.csv) contains the matched Birdwatch tweets with the ClaimReview fact-checks.
+BirdWatch dataset was obtained on 18th September 2021 05:02 PM (GMT+2) and the tweets were hydrated on 25th September  2021 09:26 AM (GMT+2).
 The columns of the dataset are:

 * __tweetId__: ID of the Tweet
 * __Tweet__: Tweet text